CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 the same with loops

 #### What’s the difference between const and var in JavaScript?

+const's value cannot be change and var's can, but it's outdated, use let instead

 #### How the list comprehension looks like in Python?

+newlist = [x for x in list if criteria]

 #### How the “ternary expression” looks like in Python?

+'true' if True else 'false'

 #### How the ternary expression looks like in JavaScript?

+condition ? exprIfTrue : exprIfFalse

 #### How to import a function from another module in Python?

+from folder import python_file or from library import function

 #### How to import a function from another module in JavaScript?

+import { export1 } from "module-name";
+import "module-name";

 ### Functional
 #### What is recursion?

 recursion is when a function calls itself inside the function, thus creating a loop of function calls

 #### Write a recursive function which calculates the Fibonacci numbers!
 function fiboncaci(num):
 	if num == 0: